 The functional has been explored in the literature after the original work by Onsager and Machlup.
-Particularly relevant here is the O-M functionals for time-dependent uniformly elliptic operators treated in \cite{CP14}.
-Related to the approach here is the application of the Onsager-Machlup theory for semi-martingales on manifolds that are represented as development of Euclidean semi-martingales, see e.g. \cite{sommerAnisotropicallyWeightedNonholonomically2016,grongMostProbablePaths2021} where the O-M functional is applied on anti-developments to determine most probable paths for semi-martingales on manifolds.
+Encoding properties of the diffusion processes in a Riemannian metric has been used in works including \cite{takahashiProbabilityFunctionalsOnsagermachlup1981a,capitaineOnsagerMachlupFunctionalElliptic2000}.
+Particularly relevant here is the Onsager-Machlup functionals for time-dependent elliptic operators treated in \cite{CP14}.
+Also related to the presented approach is the application of the Onsager-Machlup theory for semi-martingales on manifolds that are represented as development of Euclidean semi-martingales, see e.g. \cite{sommerAnisotropicallyWeightedNonholonomically2016,grongMostProbablePaths2022} where the Onsager-Machlup functional is applied on anti-developments to determine most probable paths for semi-martingales on manifolds.